parsampsh/adminx/doc/02_lang.md

 ```

 ## Right to left
-You can set the admin panel layout Right to left.
+You can set the admin panel layout to right to left mode.

 ```php
 $admin->enable_rtl(); // this method enables the rtl mode
 ```

-also you can check is rtl enable:
+Also you can check that is the rtl enabled:

 ```php
 echo $admin->is_rtl(); // returns boolean
 ```

-also you can disable the rtl mode by passing `false` to `enable_rtl` method:
+Also you can disable the rtl mode by passing `false` to `enable_rtl` method:

 ```php
 $admin->enable_rtl(false);